 The second in a series of four articles on key factors in business growth.

-In this article we’ll explore leadership mindsets that limit growth and suggest ways to move beyond them.
-For our purposes, leadership is the level in the organization responsible for the profit/loss of a business.
+In this article, we’ll explore leadership mindsets that limit growth and how to move beyond those mindsets.
+For our purposes, leadership is the level in the organization responsible for business profit/loss.
 Leadership also provides guidance and direction to growth teams usually comprised of business, marketing, and technical managers controlling budgets and allocating resources.

-Our work with teams has identified 3 common leadership mindset challenges
+Our work with teams has identified three common leadership mindset challenges:

 - Too Little, Too Late – Ignoring the time factor